 When a Child with Special Needs Leaves Home

 I am a big believer that time heals all wounds, or at least makes them bearable.
-It is not just time — it is the fact that every day we are adjusting to the new reality, and finding new ways to feel both joy and a sense of purpose.
+It is not just time — it is the fact that every day we are adjusting to our new reality, and finding new ways to feel both joy and a sense of purpose.

 That sense of purpose is a big thing for me.
-I spent 24 years of my life taking care of our severely autistic, “high needs,” non-verbal 28-year-old son named Billy.
+I had spent 24 years of my life taking care of our severely autistic, “high needs,” non-verbal 33-year-old son named Billy.
 I was fully engaged, doing everything I could to help him be educated to the extent of his abilities, and also caring for our two other younger children.
-Thankfully I also had my law practice, another outlet for my efforts when nothing seemed to not work out for Billy.
+Thankfully I also had my law practice, an outlet for my efforts when nothing seemed to work out for Billy.
 He has a low IQ, and each time he was tested the outlook seemed worse.
 He also had behaviors.
 Every phone call from school was to report another incident — I never, not once, got a call about something good.
 Sigh.

 But then I would see him, and instantly feel better.
 He looked great, well cared for, and HAPPY.
 Here’s a picture from his first year at the residence: